saltstack/salt-bootstrap/README.rst

 ------------------

 You found out a Linux distribution which we still do not support or we do not correctly identify?
-Please run the following commands when creating a ticket:
+Please run the following commands and report their output when creating a ticket:

 .. code:: console